Smoothing Quantile Regression Averaging: A new approach to probabilistic forecasting of electricity prices: Methodology

 \subsubsection{Quantile Regression (QR) Averaging}

-Quantile Regression Averaging was introduced by \citet{now:wer:15} and was widely acknowledged in the literature on electricity price forecasting.
-QR Averaging is a special case of Quantile Regression (QR) of \citet{koe:05} where the independent variables (regressors) are point forecasts of the dependent variable, i.e., ${\hat P}^{(i)}_{d,h}$ for $i=1,...,n$.
+Quantile regression averaging was introduced by \citet{now:wer:15} and is widely used in the electricity price forecasting literature \citep{jan:mic:20, kat:zie:21,mac:uni:wer:22}.
+QR Averaging is a special case of quantile regression, where the independent variables (regressors) are point forecasts of the dependent variable, i.e. ${\hat P}^{(i)}_{d,h}$ for $i=1,...,n$.
 To obtain parameter estimates, the sum of the so-called check functions is minimized \citep{koe:05}:

+Despite its superb performance in GEFCom2014, the method can have problems when the set of regressors is larger than a few \citet{mar:uni:wer:20}.
+In addition, the obtained interval predictions tend to be too narrow, making the electricity price forecast less reliable.
+To address these problems, \citet{wan:etal:19} proposed adding a constraint to the model so that the parameters are non-negative and sum to one.
+More recently, \citet{uni:wer:21} suggested using $\ell^1$ regularization to correctly select the inputs for QRA.
+While this solution yields significantly lower pinball loss, it does not completely solve the problem of too narrow prediction intervals.